 But inflation doesn’t just affect one industry or another at a given time.
 It impacts the entire economy and the stock market as a whole.

 However, it’s important to note that most economists generally consider inflation to be neutral—neither good nor bad.
-They largely agree that, while inflation can take a toll on people’s pockets and the stock markets, inflation is sometimes a sign of economic recovery.
+They largely agree that, while inflation can take a toll on people’s pockets and the stock markets, some inflation is generally a sign of a healthy economy..

 If inflation is high, your money won’t go as far.
 This means two things: